Kautenja/PotatoChips/README.md

 ### Features

--   **Wave-table synthesis:** 8 channels of wave-table synthesis with bit depth of 4 bits depth and table size of 32 samples
+-   **Wave-table synthesis:** 8 channels of wave-table synthesis with bit depth of 4 bits and table size of 32 samples
 -   **Namco 106 compute limitation:** activating each additional channel (up to 8) reduces the amount of compute available for all channels.
 This causes all channels to drop in frequency when additional channels are activated.